AhmedKhaled8/ahmedkhaled8/README.md

 <li>👨‍🏫 I enjoy teaching using projects, different teaching technologies, and platforms</li>

-<li>💹 Looking forward to particapting in different Kaggle competitions and be an effective member of such amazing community.</li>

-<li>🧠 Interested in gaining knowledge in different fields like web and mobile development.</li>
+<li>💹 Interested in Software Development, Embedded Systems, Artificial Intelligence.</li>

-<li>📝 I tend to upload notes of my learning in form of Jupyter notebooks and markdown files, follow to get updated.</li>
+<li>📝 I tend to upload notes of my learning in form of Jupyter notebooks and markdown files and post it here.</li>

 </ul>